Fire at Shell plant in Houston area sends massive column of black smoke into sky

 Fire at Shell chemical plant in Houston suburb sends massive column of black smoke into sky

-Shell says no threat to local community
+Shell says the fire poses no threat to the local community

 A massive fire at a Shell chemical plant in a Houston, Texas, suburb has injured at least one person and sent a massive pillar of smoke rising above the community of Deer Park.